prateeksawhney97/Dog-Breed-Classification-Project-Using-Flask/README.md

 python main.py
 ```

 Go to http://0.0.0.0:8080/ to view the web app and input new pictures of dogs or humans – the app will tell you the resembling dog breed successfully without any errors.
-The app might give some errors with TensorFlow 1.0+ versions, but it runs smoothly with TensorFlow 2.0.

 ## Project Definition:
 The task was to develop an algorithm that takes an image as an input, pre-processes and transforms the image so that it can be fed into a CNN for classifying the breed of the dog.
 If a human image is uploaded, it should still tell the user what dog breed the human resembles most.

 ## Analysis of the Project:

 I decided to use a pre-trained ResNet50 model as this has shown very good results with regard to accuracy for image classification.
 In the provided classroom environment, my tests showed an a test accuracy of 82.8947%.
 This was accomplished by 25 epochs which ran very quickly on the provided GPU.
 Thanks to Udacity!
 The code in the classroom worked pretty well.
 What I found difficult, was translating the code into a web app.
 In the beginning I was getting several errors and identified a different keras version as the root cause of that.
-Therefore I installed the same version as in the classroom and it worked well afterwards.
-Also, there were errors with version of tensorflow less than 2.0.
-Updated tensorflow and all things worked very well.
+Therefore I installed the same version as in the udacity classroom and it worked well afterwards.

 ### Dataset Exploration: